 To address those challenges, we propose a novel multivariate dynamic mediation analysis approach.
 Our proposal consists of four key components.
 First, drawing inspiration from the Markov decision process \citep[MDP,][]{puterman2014markov} model that is frequently employed in reinforcement learning \citep[RL,][]{sutton2018reinforcement} to handle the carryover effects over time, we introduce a Markov mediation process (MMP) framework to formulate the dynamic mediation analysis problem.
 We then introduce a system of time-varying linear structural equation models (SEMs) to specifically characterize the relations among the treatment, mediator and outcome variables.
-Second, within the framework of MMP, we formally define the individual mediation effect, which is built upon the idea of simultaneous interventions and intervention calculus \citep{pearl2000do}.
-This individual effect can be further decomposed into a sum of the \emph{immediate} effect and the \emph{delayed} effect, the latter of which quantifies the carryover effects of past treatments and mediators.
-Third, under the proposed MMP and the linear SEMs, we derive the closed-form expression for the individual mediation effect; {see Theorems \ref{thm:eta_finite} and \ref{thm:eta_infinite} for details.
-These theorems form the basis of our estimation procedure, allowing us to express the individual mediation effect using a set of within-stage and cross-stage intermediate quantities that can be estimated through some recursive formulations}.
-We then propose to estimate those within-stage quantities through linear regressions with backdoor covariate adjustment, and estimate those cross-stage quantities through the transition equations under SEMs.
-Finally, we study the asymptotic property and the empirical performance of our proposed estimator of the individual mediation effect.
-In summary, our approach allows us to separately evaluate the contribution of each individual mediator, where multiple mediators are interrelated with unknown dependency and are observed over multiple time stages under both finite and infinite-horizon settings.
+Second, within the framework of MMP, we formally define the \emph{individual mediation effect}, which is built upon the idea of simultaneous interventions and intervention calculus \citep{pearl2000do}.
+This individual mediation effect can be further decomposed into a sum of the \emph{immediate effect} and the \emph{delayed effect}, the latter of which quantifies the carryover effects of the past treatments and mediators.
+Third, under the proposed MMP and the linear SEMs, we derive the closed-form expression for the individual mediation effect; see Theorems \ref{thm:eta_finite} and \ref{thm:eta_infinite}.
+These theorems form the basis of our proposed procedure, allow us to express the individual mediation effect using a set of within-stage and cross-stage intermediate quantities that can be estimated through some recursive formulations, and consist of the main contributions of our proposal.
+We next propose to estimate those within-stage quantities through linear regressions with backdoor covariate adjustment, and estimate those cross-stage quantities through the transition equations under SEMs.
+Finally, we study the asymptotic property of our proposed estimator of the individual mediation effect, develop a bootstrap method to construct its confidence interval (CI), and conduct extensive numerical studies to demonstrate the effectiveness of our method.
+In summary, our approach allows us to separately evaluate the contribution of each individual mediator, where multiple mediators are interrelated with unknown dependency and are observed over multiple time points.